Skip to main content

 But, let's do some caveats before you jump onto Voltage.

 1. Voltage is run by American citizens in the state of Kansas.
-If the U.S. government decides at some point that they don't like the Lightning Network, there will be a federal a court case, and Voltage might lose.
+If the U.S. government decides at some point that they don't like the Lightning Network, there will be a federal court case, and Voltage might lose.
 It might happen quickly, too.
 And, on that day, if all, or even just MOST of the Lightning Nodes are running on Voltage -- our Freedom Tech™ is going to have a really, really bad morning.

 2. Voltage says that their solution is non-custodial.
 This means they can't access the funds on your node.
 Personally, I believe them, because my impression is that they are a pretty awesome team with all the right motivations.
 But what if they're wrong?
 What if they get hacked?
 The history of Bitcoin is the history of centralized services claiming that they are "secure" -- and then losing everyone's Bitcoin.

 3. The Lightning Network might not threaten the powers-that-be in the United States for at least a few years, possibly a lot of years.
 But what about Nigeria, or China, or Turkey?
-The Lightning Network might, at some point fairly soon, threaten these country's abilities to financially abuse their own citizens.
+The Lightning Network might, at some point fairly soon, threaten these countries' abilities to financially abuse their own citizens.
 When that happens, we will have state-level attacks on the Lightning Network.
 The state-level attacks will go after the biggest centralized players first.
 And that might be Voltage.

 Voltage: Could be a great choice depending on your node purpose